-Huntsville, Ala. ---- Alabama A&M University will once again honor community leaders and businesses that have made significant contributions to University
+Huntsville, Ala. ---- Alabama A&M University will honor community leaders and businesses that have made significant contributions to higher education and

-Gala awards will be presented in recognition of achievements in the following categories: Small Organization of the Year (Dr. John J. Greco, TOC); Large Organization of the Year (Aramark); Advocate of the Year (Northrop Grumman Corporation’s BG (Ret.)
-Phil Coker); and the Diversity Award (Alabama Power).
-The Koinonia Award, which recognizes an individual and/or religious organization that has created a mutually beneficial partnership with Alabama A&M and/or its students, will be presented to First Missionary Baptist Church.
+Additionally, Gala awards will be presented in recognition of achievements in the following categories: Small Organization of the Year (MJT Integrated Systems Solutions, Inc.); Large Organization of the Year (Huntsville Hospital); and the Diversity Award (Lockheed).
+The Koinonia Award (St. Luke Christian Church), which recognizes an individual and/or religious organization that has created a mutually beneficial partnership with Alabama A&M and/or its students, also will be presented.

 Individual tickets for the Black-Tie Scholarship Gala are $100 each and may be purchased by calling the Office of Marketing, Communications and Advancement at (256) 372-8344 or e-mailing firstname.lastname@example.org.